 (How to prey on the master spoiler?
 Stay alert and ready to dodge those unexpected posts.)

 And don’t forget, sometimes the best defense is a good offense.
-If you see a potential spoiler, report it.
-It’s like being a guardian of the peace, making sure others can enjoy their content too.
+Spot a potential spoiler?
+Report it.
+You’re basically acting as a guardian of the peace, making sure everyone else gets to enjoy their content without it getting ruined.
+That’s the whole point.

 It’s fascinating to see how new technologies are changing the game.)

-First up, custom scripts and automations.
-You can use these to block specific content or trigger alerts when potential spoilers are detected.
-For example, if you’re a fan of a particular TV show, you can write a script that scans your social media feeds and blocks any posts with keywords related to the latest episode.
+Custom scripts and automations are where the real power lies.
+They let you block specific content or trigger alerts the moment potential spoilers appear, no manual policing needed.
+You’re into a particular TV show?
+Write a script that scans your social media feeds and blocks posts with keywords tied to the latest episode.
+It’s that straightforward.

 It’s like having a personal guard against spoilers.